And the most perfectly cast LA characters are…

 The story of GANTZ starts with the death of Kurono Kei, its lead character.
 He wakes up in a room with a giant black globe, and multiple – mostly clueless – people around.
 Before he realizes it well, an entity they call GANTZ – and resides within the black ball – throws him into a game fighting aliens and robots with a slight chance of getting his life back but only if he can gather enough points to do so.
 One of his fellow players is Nishi Joichiro, a veteran of the game who’s been a part of its cycle for over a year.
 Calm and – mostly – collected, the young student just sticks to playing the game, but bit by bit his cold, blunt, sadistic, and uncaring personality comes out.

-While director Sato Shinsuke might be doing the rounds with that other Stardust guy at the moment, there was a time when he – and the mangaka of GANTZ – decided that if they were doing an LA series of GANTZ, no one but Hongo Kanata should be playing Nishi Joichiro.
+While director Sato Shinsuke might be doing the rounds with that other Stardust guy at the moment, there was a time when he – and the mangaka of GANTZ – decided that if they were doing an LA movie series of GANTZ, no one but Hongo Kanata should be playing Nishi Joichiro.
 It proved to be quite the perfect choice, and to this day people still speak highly of how he seemed to have walked straight out of the manga.
 The interesting bit is that this last part is an opinion of fans and industry people alike.
 GANTZ‘s mangaka Oku Hiroya even brought him back in a panel in his next series, Inuyashiki, and when it became time to adapt that one for the big screen as well, both Kanata and Sato Shinsuke were once again part of the crew.

 Kanata was also nominated for his roles as Akagi (Akagi), Echizen Ryoma (Prince of Tennis), Envy (Fullmetal Alchemist), Kamiyama Itsuki (GOTH), and Seikyou (Kingdom), among others.
-The latter of which being a role he’s expected to pick up again for the upcoming sequel.

 #04 Hirose Suzu – Ayase Chihaya (Chihayafuru – 2016)